LogtalkDotOrg/logtalk3/adapters/NOTES.md

 flag to `off` and add the option `qcompile(auto)` to the Logtalk flag `prolog_loader`.

-Compilation of Logtalk source files with the `source_data` flag turned on generates large intermediate Prolog files as in addition to the information collected for Logtalk own features, all file terms are decorated with additional information for integration with SWI-Prolog own development tools.
+To use the SWI-Prolog graphical tracer for debugging Logtalk source code, see the `settings-sample.lgt` file for the necessary settings.
+Note that those settings result in large intermediate Prolog files as in addition to the information collected for Logtalk own features, all file terms are decorated with additional source file location information for integration with the SWI-Prolog own development tools.

 XSB 3.5.0 and later versions